 Second, given the literature on music and emotion perception suggesting that variation in responses might be attributable to individual differences, including extent and nature of musical training (Akkermans et al., 2019; Castro & Lima, 2014; Dahary et al., 2020; Karreman et al., 2017; Taruffi et al., 2017), we used the Goldsmiths Musical Sophistication Index (Gold-MSI; Müllensiefen et al., 2014) as a robust, continuous measure of musical sophistication.
 This literature motivated our decision to include only two of its subscales in our analysis, Musical Training and Sophisticated Emotional Engagement with Music (henceforth “emotions”), although participants completed all of them.

 We predicted that there would be (1) a main effect of emotion category such that music in the happy category would be rated higher than music in the other three categories, 2) a main effect of lyrics such that melodies without lyrics would be rated higher than melodies with lyrics, and 3) an interaction effect such that women would give lower ratings to melodies without lyrics than men.
-We also predicted 4) a main effect of combined emotion category such that music in the positive category would be rated higher than music in the negative category, a main effect of lyrics and a potential interaction between emotion and lyrics. the literature on individual differences in music and emotion perception, we 5) scores on the musical training and emotions subscales of the Gold-MSI would predict ratings of emotion category such that participants who scored higher on the Gold-MSI scales would give higher ratings for each emotion category.
-The analysis plan followed our pre-registration [REDACTED FOR PEER REVIEW] on AsPredicted.org can be found this project’s OSF repository.
+We also predicted 4) a main effect of combined emotion category such that music in the positive category would be rated higher than music in the negative category, a main effect of lyrics such that melodies without lyrics would be rated higher than melodies with lyrics, and a potential interaction between emotion and lyrics.
+Based on the literature on individual differences in music and emotion perception, we hypothesized that 5) scores on the musical training and emotions subscales of the Gold-MSI would predict ratings of emotion category such that participants who scored higher on the Gold-MSI scales would give higher ratings for each emotion category.
+The analysis plan followed our pre-registration [REDACTED FOR PEER REVIEW] on AsPredicted.org, which can be found in this project’s Open Science Framework (OSF) repository.

 Method